-Students will develop essential skills necessary for success in higher education and the world of employment.
+This qualification ensures that students develop essential skills necessary for success in higher education and the world of employment.
 The specification uses contemporary contexts, allowing learners to understand the strategic, complex and inter-related nature of business from a local to global perspective.
-This course is academically challenging and will require a keen interest in business and the world around us.

 The course enables students to:

 • Develop a holistic understanding of business and enterprise by investigating different types and sizes of organisations in various business sectors and environments

 • Analyse and evaluate business issues whilst increasing their knowledge and understanding of contemporary business opportunities and problems in a wide range of contexts

 • Investigate and interpret how businesses adapt to operate in dynamic markets from a range of perspectives

 • Appreciate the range of ethical dilemmas and responsibilities faced by organisations and individuals